PrefectHQ/prefect/docs/concepts/database.md

     - PostgreSQL
 ---

-# Pefect Orion Database
+# Pefect Database

-The Prefect Orion database persists data used by many features of Prefect to persist and track the state of your flow runs, including:
+The Prefect database persists data used by many features of Prefect to persist and track the state of your flow runs, including:

 - Flow and task state
 - Run history